raynamharris/vennbar/examples/pena2019/fig2venn.md

 Colors for the bars were chosen by uploaded screen shots of the male and female venns and generating hex codes from
 <a href="https://imagecolorpicker.com/" class="uri">https://imagecolorpicker.com/</a>.
-I use “AS” to stands “adult stress” which encompaseses “Defeat” and “STVS”.

 ![](./fig2venn-alt1-1.png)